 Have you ever experienced pain so visceral that it was hard to breathe?
 Have you ever been so overwhelmed with grief or heartbreak that you cannot stop crying?
 Have you ever gone month after month with no joy, a complete loss of joy to the point that you have forgotten what it feels like to have it?
 You cannot imagine ever feeling it again.
 Have you ever gone night after night unable to sleep because your mind is racing, you cannot stop your thoughts, and you lay there praying for sleep but it doesn’t come?
 Have you ever felt completely hopeless to the point that you cannot imagine things ever getting better?
 Have you ever been in the bottom of a deep, dark pit and cannot climb out?
 Have you ever felt so alone that no matter how loud or how long you cried out no one heard you?

-This is pain and too many of our colleagues are going through it right now.
 You can call it what you want to - depression, burnout, etc., yet these words do not do justice to the pain of despair.
 You cope the best you can, sometimes well, more often not so well.
 I know because I did the same.
 It was the hardest thing I’ve ever done.
 What saved me and brought me out of this pit of despair?
 First and foremost was my faith in God.
 A significant second, though, was when I finally opened up to a few friends, medical and non-medical, I knew I could trust, with whom I would be safe, and who would love and support me.

 How wrong I was to try to do that alone because of pride, shame, embarrassment, or simply fear of being seen as weak!
 Trying to persevere through this alone won’t work.
 Eventually, your best coping skills, your strongest efforts, your best “mask” will fail and the pain of despair will overcome you.
 All those you love and care about will suffer with you.
 Fortunately, there are people who care, who will listen, whether professionally trained or simply, like me, who know what others are going through and are ready to help anyway they can.
 You cannot do it alone.
 Too much is at stake.
 Medicine is hard enough, life can be harder, without trying to do this alone.
 There is hope.
 Life can be good again and joy can even return!
 Despair does not have to overcome you.
 The pain can stop.